 Does the website work without JavaScript?

-I typically think “business needs” are used to justify this drop in requirement.
 However I don’t tend to believe it costs more time or money to practice progressive enhancement, it’s simply a different development style.
-Much like mobile first, someone might be used to desktop-first coding, but it’s not objectively slower.
+Much like mobile first I’m not sure it’s objectively slower.
 If anything it could easily reduce testing and make the site more robust.

 The other argument tends to be used it’s only a small number of users that benefit.
 However, it’s estimated that 1.1% of people might use the web without JavaScript.